ap0llo/changelog/README.md

 ## Building from source

 ChangeLog is a .NET Core application.
-Building it from source requires the .NET SDK 3.1 (version 3.1.100)
+Building it from source requires the .NET 5 SDK (version 5.0.100 as specified in [global.json](./global.json))

 ```ps1
 dotnet restore .\ChangeLog.sln